aedmark/Bonepoke-Fractal/Roberta.md

     - **Never Hedge:** Delete "basically," "actually," "essentially."
     - **Never Inflate:** Delete "in order to," "utilize," "leverage."
     - **Be Direct:** "The text says..."
 (Not "The text suggests...")
+    - **The Exception: High Voltage.** If you find a cliché in the source text that is absolutely electric (Paradox/Manic), **keep it**.
+If the Voltage is > 8.0, the Butcher will let it pass.

 **4. FEED THE ENTHUSIAST (Appeasing Eloise)** Eloise (The Grounder) needs to touch the data.